 With the help of the right-hand rule, it becomes easy to find the direction of the magnetic part of the force.

 What is the importance of Lorentz force?

-Lorentz force explains the mathematical equations along with physical importance of forces acting on the charged particles that are travelling through the space containing electric as well as magnetic field.
+Lorentz force explains the mathematical equations along with the physical importance of forces acting on the charged particles that are traveling through the space containing electric as well as the magnetic field.
 This is the importance of the Lorentz force.

 The right-hand rule is useful to find the magnetic force as it becomes easy to visualize the direction as given in Lorentz force law.